pinkpong111/From-Call-Centers-to-Neurons/From-Call-Centers-to-Neurons.md

 ### Deep n² Structure: Why Interaction Growth Forces Governance Asymmetry

-> **Mathematical foundation note.** For systems with dense or effectively all-to-all interaction, the number of potential interaction channels scales as n(n−1)/2 ≈ n², a combinatorial consequence of pairwise coupling.
-This subsection makes the scaling mechanism explicit.
-Note that sparse or bounded-degree networks may exhibit weaker scaling (edges ∼ n); the quadratic interaction pressure applies specifically to systems where coordination requires near-global coupling — the primary regime of interest for hierarchical governance systems.
+> **Mathematical foundation note.** For systems with dense, effectively all-to-all, or time-integrated globally reachable interaction, the number of potential interaction channels scales as n(n−1)/2 ≈ n², a combinatorial consequence of pairwise coupling.
+This is **not** a claim that every instantaneous communication graph contains $O(n^2)$ physical edges.
+A bounded-degree graph may have $O(n)$ active edges at each instant while its perturbations, dependencies, or verification obligations reach $O(n^2)$ node pairs over a sufficiently long coordination horizon.
+The quadratic term therefore denotes the **uncompressed interaction or causal-verification burden**.
+Fractal governance is the proposed mechanism that keeps the realized operational graph sparse by turning stabilized local dynamics into bounded summaries and bounded interfaces.

 **Pairwise interaction counting.** For a system with n components capable of mutual interaction, the number of possible interaction channels is: